Mundane Realism Vs Ecological Validity

 Q: Is ecological validity more important than mundane realism?

 A: The relative importance depends on the research question and goals.
-For studies aiming to generalize findings to real-world contexts, ecological validity is paramount.
-However, mundane realism can be crucial for increasing participant engagement and reducing bias.
+Because of that, for studies aiming to generalize findings to real-world contexts, ecological validity is very important.
+Even so, mundane realism can be crucial for increasing participant engagement and reducing bias.
 Ideally, researchers strive for a balance between both.

 Q: How can researchers enhance ecological validity in their studies?